Monsters of Legend

-Monsters of Legend is the sixteenth studio album by the gothic horror instrumental band, Midnight Syndicate.
+Monsters of Legend is the sixteenth studio album by the neoclassical dark wave band Midnight Syndicate.
 Advertised as a tribute to the Golden Age of Horror, the packaging featured images from Universal Classic Monster films Bride of Frankenstein, Werewolf of London, and Dracula.
 The album featured the blend of dark orchestral music, sound effects, and audio storytelling that the band had become known for.

 Background and album information

 In a 2013, interview with Scary Monsters Magazine, composer, Edward Douglas said this about the album: Monsters of Legend is Midnight Syndicate's tribute to the classic horror films (especially those of Universal and Hammer) that shaped horror cinema.
 When you listen to the album, we want you to feel like you are a character in one of those classic horror films exploring a place where mysterious townsfolk, a foreboding castle up the cliffs, and any one of the iconic monsters could be lurking right around the corner.
 The music (which has a very Hammeresque and Herrmannesque feel to it) is blended with sound effects to make you feel like you are right there... especially with headphones (on) or in a quiet room.

 In addition to the sixteen new tracks on the album, were five previously released tracks that were given new arrangements and additional material by Edward Douglas.
 The most notable additions to the old tracks were voice actor, Dick Terhune performing on a new arrangement of the song, Requiem and vocalist Amber Foth (also featured on Carnival Arcane) performing on a new version of Twilight.